-Additionally, Oracle Fusion Middleware provides a framework allowing any third-party SSO solution to be integrated with the environment.
+Additionally, Oracle Fusion Middleware provides a framework allowing any third-party single sign-on solution to be integrated with the environment.

-For details about configuring your application to use single sign-on, see Configuring Single Sign-On in the Oracle Fusion Middleware Security Guide.
+For details about configuring your application to use single sign-on, see Configuring Single Sign-On in the Oracle Fusion Middleware Application Security Guide.